-Since we're interested in the size of the future, it's important to consider that humanity could choose to spread far beyond Earth.
-We could settle other planets, or even construct vast life-sustaining structures.
+If we care about the overall scale of the future, duration isn't the only thing that matters.
+So it's worth taking seriously the possibility that humanity could choose to spread far beyond Earth.
+We could settle other planetary bodies, or construct vast life-sustaining structures.

 The lives of nonhuman animals matter morally, and their prospects could also improve a great deal.
 For instance, advances in protein alternatives could come close to eliminating the world's reliance on farming sentient animals on an industrial scale.